 3. One More Thing…

-If you are trying to tackle this yourself, you must tape the baseboards and edges in order to achieve clean lines.
+If you are trying to tackle this yourself, you must tape the baseboards and edges to achieve clean lines.
 Most professionals use a technique called “cutting in” and don’t need to use the tape, but it’s a pro trick that needs practice and experience to come out with the desired results.

 4. Quality Matters